 There are two battery switches to manage the 12-volt power distribution.
-One battery switch controls the house battery and the electronics battery.
+One battery switch controls the house battery and generator.
 The other battery switch controls the two engine batteries.
-The electronics and house batteries or the port and starboard engine batteries can be paralleled by switching to "combine batteries."
-It is not possible to parallel the engine batteries with the house and electronics batteries.
+It is not possible to parallel the engine batteries with the house battery.

-Make sure the electronics and house and the engines battery switches are in the "ON" position whenever the engines are running to ensure ALL 12-volt accessories will operate when they are needed.
-Current is supplied to the CO detector, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the batteries are connected and the battery switches are "OFF".
+Make sure the house and the engines battery switches are in the "ON" position whenever the engines are running to ensure ALL 12-volt accessories will operate when they are needed.
+Current is supplied to the CO detector, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the batteries are connected and the battery switches are "OFF" (battery switch panel feed breakers must be "ON").

 DO NOT operate the boat with the engine battery switch in the combine batteries position.
-This could potentially lead to dead batteries and stranding.